-Click "notifications" to set your preferences for when and how often you want emails.

-Set your notifications to receive announcements ASAP.

-Read this for step-by-step directions: https://guides.instructure.com/m/4144/I/710318
+- Click "notifications" to set your preferences for when and how often you want emails. - Set your notifications to receive announcements ASAP. - Read this for step-by-step directions: https://guides.instructure.com/m/4144/l/710318 - 1.
 Under "settings", scroll down and find where to update your email address under "Add ways to contact".
 Add an email address that you prefer to use.
-Make sure to check email at least once every day if possible.

-Once you have done this, click the "Submit Assignment" box you see above and write the phrase "I completed it!" in the box.

-Then press the "Submit Assignment" at the bottom and I'll grade it.
+Make sure to check email at least once every day if possible. - 2.
+Once you have done this, click the "Submit Assignment" box you see above and write the phrase "I completed it!" in the box. - 3.
+Then press the "Submit Assignment" button and I'll grade it.

+2) Please complete a class evaluation at the end of the quarter.
+(5 points) NOTE: Usually not available until Weeks 9 or 10.Complete the steps below:

+- Submit Instructor Evaluation.
+(You should receive instructions through BC email.) - After submitting, you should receive a 'Certificate of Completion' in a second BC email. - Take a screen shot of the 'Certificate of Completion.' - Submit the screenshot to complete this assignment.

-a) Weekly Quizzes (Total 103 points):
+3) Weekly Quizzes (Total 103 points):

-Please read the "Plan for the Week" at the beginning of each Module before or while taking each week's Weekly Quiz.
-Since I have been to most of the regions in our book I will put some notes in the "Plan for the Week" explaining a lot about that region to help not only do better on the quizzes, but also to understand what makes that region tick.
+Please read the "Plan for the Week" at the beginning of each Module before taking each week's Weekly Quiz.
+Since I have been to most of the regions in our book, I will put some notes in the "Plan for the Week" explaining a lot about that region to help you do better on the quizzes and to understand what makes that region tick.